Anello-Photonics/docs-A1/docs/getting_started_x3.rst

 3.)
 Configure ANELLO X3
 ---------------------------------
-Before testing your IMU, please review the `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_ and ensure they are set according to your testing needs.
+Before testing your X3, please review the `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_ and ensure they are set according to your testing needs.

 The easiest way to change configurations is using the `ANELLO Python Tool <https://docs-a1.readthedocs.io/en/latest/python_tool.html#set-anello-configurations>`__.
 Select *Unit Configuration* from the main menu.
 The default configurations will appear, and you can select *Edit* to change a configuration.

-You may also send configurations manually using the `#APCFG command <https://docs-a1.readthedocs.io/en/latest/communication_messaging.html#apcfg-messages>`_ over the IMU's configuration port using a serial interface software such as CoolTerm.
+You may also send configurations manually using the `#APCFG command <https://docs-a1.readthedocs.io/en/latest/communication_messaging.html#apcfg-messages>`_ over the X3's configuration port using a serial interface software such as CoolTerm.

 4.)
 Data Collection